Skip to contents

 The MultiSpatialEcoTyper function enables the integration of single-cell spatial transcriptomics data across multiple samples, facilitating the identification of SEs shared across samples or cancer types.
 The analysis is performed in three stages:

-• Independent Spatial EcoTyper Analysis: Spatial EcoTyper is run on each sample independently to identify spatial clusters and construct cell-type-specific gene expression profiles for all spatial clusters.
+• Independent Spatial EcoTyper Analysis: Spatial EcoTyper analysis is performed on each single-cell ST sample to identify spatial neighborhood clusters.

-• Clustering: Clustering is applied to the unified embedding to identify conserved SEs across samples.
+• NMF Clustering: Non-negative Matrix Factorization (NMF) is applied to the unified network embedding to identify conserved SEs across samples.

 Key arguments for MultiSpatialEcoTyper